 I find that this game’s fairly strong level of addiction can be attributed to how many challenges can be involved at times, and for how much strategy and variety in gameplay was surprisingly included in a game like this, which I personally commend it for.
 At the time, there was something strangely wonderful about determining the best way to take out each of the opposing team’s worms before they take the player’s team out, and it’s a unique gameplay novelty, which I believe still hold up to this very day.

 Controls – 9/10

-The only gripe I have about this game’s control scheme is the system of having to measure up wind resistance against trajectory in order to take the most accurate shot possible with the bazooka or grenades.
+The only gripe I have about this game’s control scheme is the system of having to measure up wind resistance against trajectory in order to make the most accurate shot possible with the bazooka or grenades.
 In my opinion, that can make the game unnecessarily difficult at times, given the most awkward of circumstances and unit positions.
 To my dismay, this system would feature in future Worms titles.
 However, there are no problems otherwise.

 Lifespan – N/A (10/10)

 As a game with no fixed lifespan, it only lasts as long as player interest.
 Like games such as Mario Kart, Worms is a game that can simply be picked up and played without players having to worry about making progress in the conventional sense of having to worry about how fleeting the experience may feel like after they’ve finished playing.

 As like many video games before and after the release of Worms, this game has no properly established storyline, but rather a mere basic premise; worms warring with each other.
 The best thing about the premise of Worms is the entertaining comedic element portrayed in the many FMVs of the game, which play out before each fight.
 This would become a staple in the series, much to my personal approval.